AlexMalia/TER/DinoImpl/docs/guides/models.md

 ### Why Weight Normalization?

-- Stabilizes training by constraining weight scale
-- Prevents gradient explosion in final layer
-- Used in the original DINO paper
+The projection head uses weight normalization on the final layer for training stability:

+- **L2 normalization after bottleneck**: Features are normalized before the final linear layer, ensuring consistent scale regardless of input magnitude
+- **Weight normalization on final layer**: Decouples the direction and magnitude of weights, preventing gradient explosion
+- **Why it matters**: Without these techniques, the self-supervised training can become unstable, especially with high-dimensional output spaces (2048 dimensions)

+The original DINO paper found this combination crucial for preventing mode collapse and maintaining stable gradients during the knowledge distillation process

 ---